WHAT IS VISION THERAPY?

 If oculomotor muscles are ineffective, symptoms include difficulty reading, loss of place, and repeating lines.
 People with this condition may also have difficulty with balance, depth perception, sports, or hand eye coordination.
 Virtually every task requires good control of eye movements.

-Eye focusing involved the ability to quickly and accurately maintain clear vision as objects change distances.
+Eye focusing involves the ability to quickly and accurately maintain clear vision as objects change distances.
 This is important when looking from the chalkboard to a paper on the desk and back.

 Eye focusing also allows us to easily maintain clear vision over time like when reading a book, writing a report, or driving.